Tecnam: 2020s: recent developments

 In 2022, Tecnam introduced the P-Mentor, a two-seat IFR-certified trainer intended to replace aging school fleets.
 Powered by a Rotax 912iSc engine and equipped with Garmin G3X avionics, the aircraft received EASA certification in April 2022 and Federal Aviation Administration certification in 2024.

 During 2022, Tecnam also unveiled the Gran Lusso, a premium variant of the P2010.
 Developed by the company’s in-house design team, the Gran Lusso version introduced an upgraded interior with enhanced ergonomics, materials, and acoustic insulation, targeting private owners seeking increased comfort and refinement.

 In 2023, Tecnam introduced the P2012 STOL (Short Takeoff and Landing), a variant of the P2012 Traveller featuring an extended wingspan of 16.6 meters and two Continental GTSIO-520-S engines.
 The P2012 STOL was developed to address the requirements of operators engaged in regional and remote connectivity, particularly in areas with limited airport infrastructure.
 For instance, the Seychelles Islands Development Company (IDC) has adopted the P2012 STOL to improve air connectivity between Mahé and remote islands like Ile Desroches and Farquhar.

 In 2023, Tecnam marked its 75th anniversary, commemorating the foundation of the company’s legacy by Luigi and Giovanni Pascale, who designed their first aircraft, the P48 Astore, in 1948.That same year, the P-Mentor, Tecnam’s IFR-certified two-seat trainer, received the Fliegermagazin Award for Best Aircraft at the AERO Friedrichshafen exhibition.
 In 2024, it was further recognized with both the Editor's Choice and Innovation Awards by Flying Magazine.

 The P2006T NG, a next-generation update of Tecnam’s twin-engine aircraft, was presented in 2024 and certified by EASA in early 2025.
 That same year, the company introduced additional P2012 variants with Continental engine options.

+In February 2026, Tecnam launched the MOSAIK59 product family, a series of aircraft designed to comply with the FAA’s Modernization of Special Airworthiness Certification (MOSAIC) rules for light sport aircraft.
+The MOSAIK59 family includes updated versions of Tecnam’s existing models, such as the P92 Echo MKII, P2008 Next Generation, Astore GT, P2010, and P2006T NG.
+These aircraft are built to meet the 59‑knot stall speed requirement and the expanded privileges available to sport pilots under MOSAIC.
+Tecnam indicated that the MOSAIK59 lineup aims to provide flight schools and sport pilots with versatile, performance-oriented options that align with the new regulatory framework.